Epipremnum pinnatum 'Cebu Blue' Indoor Care, Propagation, Problems and Remedies

 Place the set up in a warm, well-lit spot and change the water every 5-7 days.

 The Cebu Blue Pothos cutting should root in about 3-4 weeks.
-When the roots are about 2 in. long, start acclimating them to grow in soil.
+When the roots are about 2 inches long, start acclimating them to grow in soil.

 Acclimating the roots to grow in soil entails adding a little soil daily into the rooting jar over a period of time until when there is more soil than water in the rooting jar.

-The new Cebu Blue Pothos is ready for transplanting when the roots have grown to about 4 in. long.
+The new Cebu Blue Pothos is ready for transplanting when the roots have grown to about 4 inches long.

 When the plants are ready to be transplanted, fill 6-8 in. pots halfway with free-draining soil and lightly moisten the soil.